 Gamal Abdel Nasser is my Uncle

-Gamel Abdel Nasser is always there, in a space on the wall reserved for him in the living room of every house, in my childhood memories.
-A memory of a far unknown uncle whom his portrait is hanged on the wall at my grandmother’s house.
-The disappearances of these portraits from the walls today made me look for them in other spaces, in houses and walls which exist in movies.
+Gamel Abdel Nasser is always there in my childhood memories, in a space on the wall reserved for him in the living room of every house.
+A memory of a distant, unknown uncle whose portrait is hung on the wall at my grandmother’s house.
+The disappearance today of these portraits from the walls made me look for them in other spaces, in houses and walls which exist in movies.